-- 1. After completing this course students will be able to: - 2.
-Understand the issues involved in implementing an object-oriented design - 3.
-Analyze requirements and produce an initial design - 4.
-Develop the design to the point where it is ready for implementation - 5.
-Design components to maximize their reuse - 6.
-Learn to use the essential modeling elements in the most recent release of the Unified Modeling Language UML 2.0
+Semester III Sr. No. Subject Code Subject Title Internal External 5 IT35 Object Oriented Analysis And Design 30 70 2.
+3. 4.
+5. 6.
+After complet Understand th Analyze requi Develop the d Design compo Learn to use th ing this course students will be able to: e issues involved in implementing an object-oriented or rements and produce an initial design esign to the point where it is ready for implementation onents to maximize their reuse ne essential modeling elements in the most recent relea guage - UML 2.0 ed